Organization

 Prior user interviews and research had been conducted before I joined this project.
 To reopen and kickoff this project, I focused on synthesizing our existing efforts and data in order to discover improvement opportunities, current strengths, unseen pain points, and deeply understand our finance teams.

 Using Dovetail, UserTesting, and user interviews, I observed repeated complaints, successes, and behavioral patterns with users that work with our alerts daily to guide my understanding of the situation.
+Here, it was revealed users struggled with searching for specific alerts (like card transactions), keeping record of older alerts, and taking action.

 USER JOURNEY MAP